Global Basic Income

 Redressing world inequality

 World inequality is astonishingly high, and still rising fast.
 We need a new mechanism to address inequality and bring wealth back down to the grassroots.
 A global basic income has great potential to do this.
-The potential impact on inequality of redistributing US$75 billion into people's pockets every month has not yet been calculated, but it is likely to be substantial.

 And of course, once in place, the global basic income scheme would be ours to adjust.
 If we want to reduce inequality even further, we can use the funding mechanisms to collect more wealth from the upper reaches of the world economy, and share it out through a bigger basic income.

-Reduced inequality may make the world a nicer place to live for all of us, including people who are already well-off.
+Reduced inequality may make the world a better place to live for all of us, including people who are already well-off.
 It may reduce crime, ill health, and financial crises, and improve education, social cohesion and individual happiness.

 Making our lives better